tjresearch/research-connor_joseph/README.md

 Installation
 ------------

-Download all the files and change the path variable in "webapp.py" to the location of the "export.pkl" file.
+Download all the files and change the path variable in "autotations.py" to the location of the "export.pkl" file.

 Running
 -------

-In the terminal cd to the location of the webapp.
+In the terminal change directory to "code" and then to "autotations.py".
 Then do "streamlit run webapp.py"

 Website
 -------